nzoschke/mixable-import/Notes.md

   not clear how to modify the yaml not clear to regenerate json

+Serializer
+  working with non-models, i'm passing a single hash in, and the detecting of map doesn't work to serialize a single object

 Heroku
   $ bundle exec rake db:setup
   rake aborted!